Campus Television Upgrade Information

 Why did the university change to QAM?

-Our local cable provider, Charter Communications, is in the process of upgrading the Stevens Point community to the QAM signal.
-UW-Stevens Point is among the first in our community to make this transition.
+Our local cable provider, Charter Communications, has made the change to its sign for the Stevens Point community to the QAM signal.

 What is the difference between the previous cable television system and the new one?